wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 2.1.9 =
+* Fixed a PHP notice dealing with custom fields
+* Added random to the order attributes.
+It works the same as rand
+* Changed email custom field on the form shortcode to be a type of email instead of text
+* Added review microdata to testimonials.
+See: http://schema.org/Review

 = 2.1.8 =
 * hms_testimonials_form shortcode now escapes POST data.
 * Fixed a bug where input did not have slashes stripped when an error occured.